Mother, baby reunite after 20-month-old allegedly abandoned by ex-boyfriend

 "It was horrible, my son is everything to me - not to have him with me," said Alandria Clark.

-A paralyzing fear griped Clark on Thursday when she went to pick up DJ at daycare on W. 127th Street - the innocent toddler was nowhere to be found.
+A paralyzing fear gripped Clark on Thursday when she went to pick up DJ at daycare on W. 127th Street - the innocent toddler was nowhere to be found.

 "No one notified me, no one called - nothing," adds Clark.